VegMachine- Looking at the ground from the sky

-Wouldn’t it be nice see how your ground cover has changed on your place over the last 30 years without having to leave your desk?
-Satellites (Landsat) have been taking pictures of your back yard for thirty years.
-The good news is that now you can access these images too, on an easy to use website called VegMachine.
+Wouldn’t it be nice to see how the ground cover has changed on your place over the last 30 years without having to leave your desk?
+Satellites (Landsat) have been taking pictures of your property for thirty years and the good news is that now you can access these images too, on an easy to use website called VegMachine .

-Figure 1: Example of VegMachine decile cover map which shows whether there is more (green to blue) or less (yellow to red) cover than average (left) and total ground cover (right) for Old Man Plains in the summer of 2017.
+Figure 5: Example of VegMachine decile cover map which shows whether there is more (green to blue) or less (yellow to red) cover than average (left) and total ground cover (right) for Connells Lagoon in the summer of 2017.

 But the real strength of VegMachine is the summary of cover through time for different areas using the polygon comparison tool.
-To demonstrate I have compared the ground cover changes on Old Man Plains, the DPIR research station, to similar pastoral land around it (Figure 2).
-Everyone wants to know how they are doing compared to their neighbours!
+To demonstrate I have compared the ground cover changes on Connells Lagoon, an ungrazed reserve, to similar pastoral land around it (Figure 6).

-Figure 2: Change in ground cover through time downloaded from VegMachine on Old Man Plains and surrounding pastoral land.
+Figure 6: Change in ground cover through time downloaded from VegMachine on Connells Lagoon and surrounding grazed land.

-To see some short example videos of how to use VegMachine click the following links.
+To see some short example videos of how to use VegMachine see the following links.

-Also, click on the help button on the VegMachine site to get an excellent easy to follow manual about how to use it.
+View the help button on the VegMachine website to get an excellent easy to follow manual about how to use it.

 To get a file of your station boundary to use in VegMachine email email@example.com.